skuid/skuid-labs/experiments/snippets/kanbanBoards/README.md

 If you have defined different stage names in your org,  you will need to update the conditions on the opportunity models.

-2. Task management Kanban.
+2. Task management kanban

-Tasks are another type of record that benefit from the Kanban view.
+Tasks are another type of record that benefit from the kanban view.

 ## Notes